What are the criteria for entry?

 When will parents be notified of the outcome?

 Letters indicating the referral outcomes are sent out in November each year.
 A pre-placement information session is held shortly after this time for those applicants who are successful.
 If the referral is not successful, parents are encouraged to speak to their speech pathologist about future management/educational placement options.
-Support for children with speech and language difficulties placed in mainstream schools is available through the Swan Speech and Language Service.
+Support for children with speech and language difficulties placed in mainstream schools is available through the North East Metropolitan LDC Outreach Service.

 For more information about the NEMLDC please click here NEMLDC SCHOOL BROCHURE